AhaChang/MITIGATE/README.md

-# Leveraging Active Learning with Auxiliary Task for Graph Anomaly Detection
+# Multitask Active Learning for Graph Anomaly Detection

 ## Requirements
 This code requires the following: